joesb/helios360/content/handbook/what/index.md

 CEOs of professional services businesses understand that the delivery principal sits at the heart of the business, and close to those responsible for the commercial leadership.

+It's a vital position with an overview of outcomes for customers, setting and maintaining the processes and practices of client delivery, providing a safe space for creativity, and a place in which expertise can shine.

+Highly effective CEOs recognise the role of delivery director is a strange one though, serving the needs of the customer, the team, and the business simultaneously in creative tension.

 {% ColourBG 'tertiary' %}
   {% Markdown %}
 > “When the company grows, consistency becomes more important and, counter-intuitively, being systematic creates space for a flow and a rhythm.”{.vlarge .medium .lineheight-1 .italic .primary-font}